-While we can expect at-call deposit rates to continue to soften for a while, there are still some competitive products available on the market.
-86 400 and Bank of Queensland offer ongoing bonus rates of 1.85% p.a., so long as account holders satisfy certain monthly conditions.
-Macquarie offers an introductory rate of 2.65% p.a. - the highest in our database - which is available for the first 4 months.
+Australian Unity and MyState Bank currently offer ongoing bonus rates of 1.75% p.a., so long as account holders satisfy certain monthly conditions.
+Rabobank offers an introductory rate of 2.25% p.a. - the highest in our database - which is available for the first 4 months.
 And Volt’s Savings Account comes with a base rate of 1.65% p.a., which is unconditional for balances up to $245,000.

 Mozo provides general product information.
 We don't consider your personal objectives, financial situation or needs and we aren't recommending any specific product to you.
 You should make your own decision after reading the PDS or offer documentation, or seeking independent advice.